hashicorp/terraform-sentinel-policies/README.md

 In this case, we are using `plan`, `state`, `config`, `run`, `aws`, `azure`, and `registry` as aliases for the seven imports to keep lines that use their functions shorter.
 Of course, you only need to import the modules that contain functions that your policy actually calls.

 ### The Functions of the tfplan-functions and tfstate-functions Modules
 We discuss these two modules together because they are essentially identical except for their use of the tfplan/v2 and tfstate/v2 imports.
+(But note that the tfplan-functions module has some filter functions that the tfstate-functions module does not.)

 Each of these modules has several types of functions:
   * `find_resources` and `find_datasources` functions that find resources or data sources of a specific type.
 Note that the tfplan versions of these functions only find resources that are being created or changed and data sources that are being created, changed, or read.